What does it involve?

 Recovery from a drug problem often involves a long-term lifestyle change, and a number of social factors can help you not to use drugs (called abstinence) and can help you to achieve an improved quality of life.
 These include having stable accommodation, developing a new network of non-drug using friends, re-engaging in education or work, and support from others who have had the similar problems.
 Mutual aid groups, such as Narcotics Anonymous or Cocaine Anonymous, can play an important role in this for many people; and new forms of peer support (e.g. Smart Recovery groups) have been developing recently in the UK.

 Intensive rehabilitation is when you attend a special centre where you receive your treatment daily in a structured and more intensive way.
 This may be provided on a day-patient basis in your local area but this is also available, when it is considered appropriate for your needs, as residential rehabilitation.
 This involves living away from your usual circumstances and influences, usually to focus on acheiving and sustaining long-term abstinence and recovery goals.

 For more information on drug treatment visit the National Treatment Agency website.
 To find details of drug treatment and counselling services near you, use our services directory.
-Organisations such as the addiction charity Addaction can also help you identify support and help available in your area.
+Organisations such as the addiction charity Addaction and the Community for Recovery (who specialise in glues, gases and aerosols) can also help you identify support and help available in your area.